-Anything that you buy from China should be looked on with suspicion because 72 percent of counterfeit goods in the EU, United States and Japan came exported from China.
-Other counterfeiting hotspots include Turkey, Thailand, Malaysia and Singapore.
+Anything that you buy from China should be looked at with suspicion because 72 percent of counterfeit goods in the EU, the United States, and Japan came exported from China.
+Other counterfeiting hotspots include Turkey, Thailand, Malaysia, and Singapore.

 Exercise caution with any Le Creuset products bought from these countries.
 At the least, make sure that you have bought from an authorised seller.